caisharo/bird-classifier/README.md

 ## Conclusion
 * We learned how to use Colab and PyTorch to train a bird classifier
   * Learned about pre-trained models (so you don't have to do it from scratch)
-  * Learned how to validation and why it might be useful (though we didn't end up utilizing it)
+  * Learned how to do validation and why it might be useful (though we didn't end up utilizing it)
   * Training neural networks takes a long time :(
 * This project could be extended to really any type of classifier in general (e.g. dogs, cats, etc.)